 Is Delta-11 THC also 11-hydroxy-THC?

-The short answer is no. Delta-11 THC is an entirely different molecule than 11-hydroxy-THC.
+The simple answer is no. Delta-11 THC is an entirely different molecule than 11-hydroxy-THC.
 Delta-11 THC has less psychoactive properties; it's just a precursor to Delta-9 THC, which has been shown to have analgesic (painkilling) effects in animal studies.

 Does Hemp Contain Delta-11 THC?